kryptokrona/kryptokrona-docs/guides/Using-Simplewallet-with-Remote-Nodes.md

 ## How to do it

-1. Open up a command prompt window and navigate to the folder that contains simplewallet.exe.
+1. Open up a command prompt window and navigate to the folder that contains `simplewallet.exe`.

 1. Use the following command to start simplewallet: